Peripheral neuropathy: Medications

 As is revealed in many of the Cochrane systematic reviews listed below, studies of these medications for the treatment of neuropathic pain are often methodologically flawed and the evidence is potentially subject to major bias.
 In general, the evidence does not support the usage of antiepileptic and antidepressant medications for the treatment of neuropathic pain.
-Better designed clinical trials and further review from non-biased third parties are necessary to gauge just how useful for patients these medications truly are.
-Reviews of these systematic reviews are also necessary to assess for their failings.
+Better-designed clinical trials and further review from non-biased third parties are necessary to gauge just how useful for patients these medications truly are.
+Reviews of these systematic reviews are also necessary to assess their failings.

-It is also often the case that the aforementioned medications are prescribed for neuropathic pain conditions for which they had not been explicitly tested on or for which controlled research is severely lacking; or even for which evidence suggests that these medications are not effective.
-The NHS for example explicitly state that amitriptyline and gabapentin can be used for treating the pain of sciatica.
-This is despite both the lack of high quality evidence that demonstrates efficacy of these medications for that symptom, and also the prominence of generally moderate to high quality evidence that reveals that antiepileptics in specific, including gabapentin, demonstrate no efficacy in treating it.
+It is also often the case that the aforementioned medications are prescribed for neuropathic pain conditions for which they had not been explicitly tested for which controlled research is severely lacking; or even for which evidence suggests that these medications are not effective.
+The NHS for example explicitly states that amitriptyline and gabapentin can be used for treating the pain of sciatica.
+This is despite both the lack of high-quality evidence that demonstrates the efficacy of these medications for that symptom, and also the prominence of generally moderate to high-quality evidence that reveals that antiepileptics in specific, including gabapentin, demonstrate no efficacy in treating it.

 Antidepressants

 In general, according to Cochrane's systematic reviews, antidepressants have shown to either be ineffective for the treatment of neuropathic pain or the evidence available is inconclusive.
 Evidence also tends to be tainted by bias or issues with the methodology.

-Cochrane systematically reviewed the evidence for the antidepressants nortriptyline, desipramine, venlafaxine and milnacipran and in all these cases found scant evidence to support their use for the treatment of neuropathic pain.
+Cochrane systematically reviewed the evidence for the antidepressants nortriptyline, desipramine, venlafaxine, and milnacipran and in all these cases found scant evidence to support their use for the treatment of neuropathic pain.
 All reviews were done between 2014 and 2015.

-A 2015 Cochrane systematic review of amitriptyline found that there was no evidence supporting the use of amitriptyline that did not possess inherent bias.
+A 2015 Cochrane systematic review of amitriptyline found no evidence supporting amitriptyline that did not possess inherent bias.
 The authors believe amitriptyline may have an effect in some patients but that the effect is overestimated.
 A 2014 Cochrane systematic review of imipramine notes that the evidence suggesting benefit were "methodologically flawed and potentially subject to major bias."

 A 2017 Cochrane systematic review assessed the benefit of antidepressant medications for several types of chronic non-cancer pains (including neuropathic pain) in children and adolescents and the authors found the evidence inconclusive.